marksweiss/rosco/src/dsl/README.md

 The parser then processes macro substitution declarations at the top of the script, before the first `Outer Block`.
 These declarations use the `let` keyword to bind expressions to identifiers for later reuse.
 Macro names can then be referenced throughout the script using the `$` prefix syntax (e.g., `$env1`).

 It then reads each `Outer Block`.
 For each one, the parser creates a new `FixedTimeNoteSequence` and a new `TrackEffects`.
-The envelope and effects declared in the script are converted to their corresponding structs, `Envelope`, `Flanger`, `Delay` and `LFO`.
+The envelope, effects, and filters declared in the script are converted to their corresponding structs, `Envelope`, `Flanger`, `Delay`, `LFO`, and `LowPassFilter`.
 These are passed to the builder call to create the `TrackEffects`.
 If a panning value is specified in the sequence definition, the `TrackEffects` panning is set to that value and the number of channels is set to 2 for stereo output.
 Then a Track is built, setting its sequence to the new `FixedTimeNoteSequence` and its track_effects to the new `TrackEffects`.

 After this the parser processes each line defining a new note declaration, constructing a `PlaybackNote` of either type `osc` for a `Note` based on its waveforms, or of type `samp` for `SampledNote`.
-Each note is added to the current sequence.
+Each note is added to the current sequence with any filters that were declared in the outer block.

 After the last outer block, the parser constructs a `TrackGrid`, setting its tracks to the `Vec<Track>` and returns it.